 And of course, I’ll never leave you without some practical ideas:

-How to bulk shop like a pro
+How to bulk shop at a zero waste store like a pro

 - Make sure you go prepared.
 By committing to bring your own containers, you actually have to prepare yourself.
 (I’m still working on this after four years.)
 Be sure to think ahead and bring enough produce bags for bulk goods and produce as well as jars for fine powders and liquid goods.
 It’ll take practice, but coming prepared always helps me feel more confident when approaching a new cashier who I’m not sure will know what to do with my own containers!